Data Management Glossary

 Cloud Storage Gateway

-A cloud storage gateway provides basic protocol translation and simple connectivity to allow incompatible technologies to communicate.
+A cloud storage gateway is a hardware or software appliance that serves as a bridge between local applications and remote cloud-based storage.
+It provides basic protocol translation and simple connectivity to allow incompatible technologies to communicate.
 The gateway may be hardware or a virtual machine (VM) image.

 The requirement for a gateway between cloud storage and enterprise applications became necessary because of the incompatibility between protocols used for public cloud technologies and legacy storage systems.
 Most public cloud providers rely on Internet protocols, usually a RESTful API over HTTP, rather than conventional storage area network (SAN) or network-attached storage (NAS) protocols.

-The challenge with traditional cloud gateways which front the cloud with on-premise hardware and use the cloud like another storage silo is that the cloud is very expensive for hot data that tends to be frequently accessed, resulting in high retrieval costs.
-Read the blog post: Are Cloud Storage Gateways a Good Choice for Cloud Data Migrations?
+Gateways can also be used for archiving in the cloud, paired with automated storage tiering in which data can be replicated between fast, local disk and cheaper cloud storage to balance space, cost and data archiving requirements.
+The challenge with traditional cloud gateways that front the cloud with on-premise hardware and use the cloud like another storage silo is that the cloud is very expensive for hot data that tends to be frequently accessed, resulting in high retrieval costs.

 Cloud storage gateways are typically hardware-based since they have to serve hot data from the cache.
 Many vendors also offer virtual appliance options for smaller deployments.